-Four New Jersey municipalities, a deputy tax assessor and a handful of individual taxpayers have filed a lawsuit seeking to overturn a recently-enacted law which would grant hospitals a tax exemption in exchange for a direct per-bed payment to the municipality in lieu of traditional property taxes.
+Four New Jersey municipalities, a deputy tax assessor and a handful of individual taxpayers have filed a lawsuit seeking to overturn a recently-enacted law.
+The law grants hospitals a tax exemption in exchange for a direct per-bed payment to the municipality.
+This exemption is in lieu of traditional property taxes.

-The case was filed in Mercer County Superior Court, but Tax Court Presiding Judge Mala Sundar was transferred temporarily to the Superior Court for the purpose of hearing the case.
-Understandably, the court considered the case to be one in which expertise in taxation was desirable, thereby triggering the Tax Court's limited jurisdiction.
-Cross-motions for summary judgment have been filed, and a hearing is scheduled for mid-November.
+The case was filed in Mercer County Superior Court.
+However, Mala Sundar, Presiding Judge of the Tax Court, was temporarily transferred to the Superior Court.
+Understandably, the court desires expertise in taxation in this case.
+Thus, it triggered the Tax Court's limited jurisdiction.
+The parties have filed cross-motions for summary judgment, with a hearing scheduled for mid-November.

-The plaintiffs' primary argument is that the New Jersey Constitution requires any exemptions to be granted by general laws - essentially, the law singles out hospitals for preferential tax treatment.
-The law, which was enacted in response to the Tax Court's 2015 decision finding that the Morristown Medical Center was not entitled to a property tax exemption because that for-profit activities were conducted at the hospital.
-This watershed case led to a flurry of litigation in the Tax Court as municipalities sought to recapture revenue from hospitals that had been previously considered exempt.
-The new law under attack brought an end to the appeals and provided the hospitals with an exemption provided they make "community service" to the municipality.
+The plaintiffs' primary argument is that the New Jersey Constitution requires any exemptions to be granted by general laws.
+Essentially, this law singles out hospitals for preferential tax treatment.
+A Tax Court decision in 2015 is the rationale behind this new law.
+In this decision, the Court found that Morristown Medical Center was not entitled to a property tax exemption because the hospital conducted for-profit activities.
+As a result, this watershed case led to a flurry of litigation in the Tax Court.
+Accordingly, municipalities sought to recapture revenue from previously exempt hospitals.
+The new law brought an end to the appeals by providing hospitals with an exemption through "community service" to the municipality.
 A portion of the fees go to the county.
-However, none is passed on to the school district, which is typically commands the largest portion of the property tax levy.
+However, the school district receives no fees, which typically commands the largest portion of the property tax levy.

 Quite simply, the revenue to municipalities under traditional tax structure would far exceed the "community service" payments under the law.